 - 2 to 3 tulsi leaves

-Heat the coconut oil and put the other ingredients.
-When the ingredients are warm enough switch off the stove.
-Let it cool and, at lukewarm temperature apply it on baby’s chest, back foot and palms.
+Heat the coconut oil and add the other ingredients to it.
+When the ingredients are warm enough, switch off the stove.
+Let it cool, and once the oil has reached a lukewarm temperature, apply it on the baby’s chest, back, the soles of his feet, and his palms.

-Note: Though the common practice is to add a pinch of camphor, it is not recommended to use camphor for children under two years.
-Research says that camphor is too strong and pungent and will create more mucus.
-This is body’s way of shielding itself from pungent smells.
+Note: Though the common practice is to add a pinch of camphor to this oil, it is not advised to use camphor for children under two years of age.
+Research says that camphor is too strong and pungent, and will lead to the creation of more mucus.
+This is the body’s way of shielding itself from pungent smells.

-Avoid honey for babies younger than a year.
+An important note – avoid honey for babies younger than a year.
 Honey cannot be given to children below the age of one as it is harmful to them.
 They do not have the digestive capacity to dissolve certain particles of raw honey.
 However, once they are above 12 months old, they develop enough digestion capacity to have honey.
-Honey is an excellent source to fight germs of cold and cough.
-Honey can be combined with pepper, dry ginger, lemon juice.
+Honey is an excellent remedy to fight off germs that spread colds and cough.
+It can be combined with pepper, dry ginger, and lemon juice for excellent results.

-Feed a teaspoon every morning, noon and evening.
-They can even be more than thrice a day.
-You will notice a clearer nose and lesser coughs soon.
+Feed your baby a teaspoon of these solutions every morning, noon, and evening.
+They can even be fed to the child more than thrice a day.
+You will notice that your baby’s cough and cold clears out soon.

-Everybody has heard of “Haldi Doodh”.
+Everyone has heard of the term ‘haldi doodh’.
 Turmeric milk is a must for a dry cough.
 Give the baby a glass of milk with a pinch of turmeric at night.
-One can even add jaggery for sweetness.
-More so, milk and turmeric make a nutrient-filled healthy snack.
+You can even add jaggery for sweetness.
+More so, milk and turmeric make for a healthy and nutritious combination.

-It will be difficult to consume solids and hot soups, Kichidi will make excellent supplement food for children.
-It is calming, comforting and relieves all kinds of cold and cough.
+Khichidi and warm soup make for excellent supplement food for children.
+It is calming, comforting, and relieves all kinds of cold and cough.

-Give the baby regular sips of juice containing vitamin c such as lemon, orange or amla.
-Vitamin c fights germs of cold.
+Give the baby regular sips of juice containing Vitamin C, such as lemon, orange or amla.
+Vitamin C fights germs that spread colds.
 However, avoid this if your child suffers from a sore throat.

 - Tulsi leaves – 6 to 7 (torn)

-- Jaggery – 1 tablespoon (or more if you need sweeter)
+- Jaggery – 1 tablespoon (or more, if you prefer a sweet drink)

 - Water – 1 cup

-Coarse Crush dry ginger and peppercorn.
-Boil water with jaggery and, add dry ginger and peppercorns followed by the torn tulsi leaves.
+Coarsely crush together dry ginger and peppercorns.
+Boil water with jaggery and add dry ginger and peppercorns followed by the torn tulsi leaves.
 Let it boil and switch it off.
-Filter the mixture and feed the baby the lukewarm chukka kaapi.
+Filter the mixture and feed the baby the lukewarm chukku kaapi.

-Make babies gargle plain warm water or salt water twice or thrice a day to provide relief from a sore throat and cough.
-Regular practice will see quick results.
+Make your baby gargle plain warm water or salt water twice or thrice a day to provide him relief from a sore throat and cough.
+Regularly doing this will provide quick results.

 This is a natural way to help babies become calm and relieve a blocked nose.
-Run the hot shower/tap in the bathroom and fill it up with steam.
-After closing the water, take the newborn in.
-The steam will be mild for you but is perfect for a newborn.
+Run the hot shower/tap in the bathroom and let steam fill up the room.
+After turning off the tap, take your baby inside the room.
+The steam will be mild for you but it is perfect for a newborn.
 Steam inhalation can also be used for older babies or children.
 Avoid using boiled water in tumblers.
-This is accident prone and could be dangerous.
-Invest in a steam inhalator.
+This could prove to be dangerous if the tumbler get knocked over.
+Also, consider investing in a steam inhalator.

-If your baby is above six months or has been introduced to drinking water then make sure the baby drinks sips of ajwain, cumin or tulsi water at regular intervals.
+If your baby is above six months of age or has been introduced to drinking water, then make sure the baby drinks sips of ajwain, cumin or tulsi water at regular intervals.
 Boil filtered water with a spoon of ajwain/cumin seeds or tulsi leaves.
 Filter this water and bring it down to a lukewarm temperature before bottling it.

-As mentioned earlier, the environment becomes a breeding ground for cold and cough.
-If the baby has only cold and coughs, it is advisable to keep them snug and warm.
-If they are running a temperature, then the opposite stands well.
-It is advisable not to add to the high temperature the baby already is suffering from.
-Loose thin clothes will help remove the temperature to an extent.
+As mentioned earlier, a cold environment becomes a breeding ground for cold and cough.
+If the baby has only a slight cold and cough, it is advisable to keep him snug and warm.
+If he is running a temperature, then do the opposite.
+It is advisable not to add to the high temperature the baby already is suffering from, and loose thin clothes can help reduce his temperature to an extent.

-Keep your baby hydrated with a lot of warm water, breast milk or any other fluids.
-The chances are that the baby will not be comfortable eating solid food during the infected period.
-Fluids will help with the nutrients and also help boost the immune system.
+Keep your baby hydrated with a lot of warm water, breast milk, or any other fluids.
+The chances are that your baby will not be comfortable eating solid food when he has a cold or cough.
+Fluids will help provide his body with the necessary nutrients and will also help boost his immune system.

 Do not add stress to your baby.
 Yes, as parents we end up doing that.
-If the baby does not want to do something, please try something else.
-Also, do not force solid food but substitute it with some other soup or kichadi or fruits.
-The intent is to have enough calories per day.
-The reason is the more stressed the baby becomes, more time they will take to recover.
+If the baby does not want to do something, it’s best to try something else.
+Also, if your baby does not want to have solid food, do not force-feed him.
+Instead, substitute the food with some soup, khichidi, or fruits.
+The intent should be to ensure that the baby takes in enough calories every day.
+The reason for this is that the more stressed the baby becomes, the more time he will take to recover.